 Frequently Asked Questions About Things To Do In Madagascar

-A. Diving with whale sharks, visiting the Crocodile Farm, watching the humpback whales, paragliding and hiking are some of the fun and adventurous things to in Madagascar.
+Diving with whale sharks, visiting the Crocodile Farm, watching the humpback whales, paragliding and hiking are some of the fun and adventurous things in Madagascar.

-A. The culture of Madagascar displays influences of Arabs, Indians, British, French and Chinese settlers and reflects the origins of the Malagasy people in Southeast Asia and East Africa.
+The culture of Madagascar displays the influences of Arabs, Indians, British, French and Chinese settlers and reflects the origins of the Malagasy people in Southeast Asia and East Africa.

-A. Yes, Madagascar is expensive to visit.
-The facts that everything on the island is far off and only Euros and Dollars are acceptable make it expensive for travelers to visit.
-Moreover, if you are traveling solo, it would cost you a fortune.
+Yes, Madagascar is expensive to visit.
+The facts that everything on the island is far off and only Euros and Dollars are acceptable makes it expensive for travellers to visit.
+Moreover, if you are travelling solo, it would cost you a fortune.

-A. Madagascar is famous for indigenous flora and fauna.
+Madagascar is famous for its indigenous flora and fauna.
 Tourists from all over the world come to see the true wonders of nature on the island.

-A. You can plan a trip to Madagascar all year round except December to March.
+You can plan a trip to Madagascar all year round except from December to March.
 It is the wet season on the island involving cyclones.

-A. Yes.
-Hepatitis A, Yellow Fever, measles, and routine vaccines are mandatory for all travelers.
+Yes.
+Hepatitis A, Yellow Fever, measles, and routine vaccines are mandatory for all travellers.